andrewgreen76/flygreen/README.md

 The PURPOSE of this repo:
 __________________________________________________________________________

-To help individuals, with or without a technical background, to
+To help individuals, with or without a technical background, to:
-- improve focus (combatting ADD, etc.)
-- improve their productivity in general
-- figure out alternatives to harmful "solutions"
+- improve their productivity in general (combatting ADD, figuring out alternatives to unhealthy solutions, etc.)
-- (for beginners)
+- (especially for beginners)
   - hone their programming skills,
   - internalize key programming and engineering concepts,
   - learn about different systems,
   - understand and build a perspective on modern computing through studying its history.

 __________________________________________________________________________
 The MANIFESTO is: